Things to Do in Rotorua – Geothermal, Culture & Adventure

 Discover Rotorua: Where It Is, What It’s Known For & Why It Belongs on Your NZ Itinerary

-Rotorua sits in the Central North Island on the shores of Lake Rotorua, surrounded by 18 lakes, native forest and easy-access trails.
-Yes, you’ll find geysers and steaming terraces—but this is also one of New Zealand’s best bases for fun, hands-on activities.
-Ride the gondola and luge with big lake views, zipline through ancient forest with Rotorua Canopy Tours —Tripadvisor People’s Choice “Best of the Best” #1 Experience in New Zealand (2025 & 2024).
+Rotorua is located in the Central North Island, on the shores of Lake Rotorua, surrounded by 18 lakes, native forest and easy-access walking trails.
+While the city is world-famous for its geysers and steaming terraces, it’s also one of New Zealand’s best destinations for fun, hands-on activities.
+Ride the Skyline Gondola and Luge for panoramic lake views, zipline through ancient forest with Rotorua Canopy Tours (Tripadvisor People’s Choice “Best of the Best” #1 Experience in New Zealand, 2025 & 2024), or tackle adventure on water and land.

 geyser display at Te-puia,Rotorua